tytydraco/yessleep/out/The_Thing_At_My_Window.md

 It was the signal that he was coming.

-He didn’t walk through the door; he unfolded himself through the bedroom window, a creature of long, skeletal limbs and fingers like dry sticks.
+He didn’t walk through the door; he unfolded himself through my bedroom window, a creature of long, skeletal limbs and fingers like dry sticks.

 He moved unnaturally, like a shadow stretching across a wall, silent and deliberate.